 Before placing PPE on the market, importers shall ensure the conformity assessment procedure has been carried out by the manufacturer.
 Also, note that the importer is responsible if they import from outside the EU.
-Since the different category of PPE required different mandatory procedures and examination, it is important to find out which category are you looking for.
+Since the different categories of PPE required different mandatory procedures and examinations, it is important to find out which category are you looking for.

 Nevertheless, the CE marking on your PPE products means that it is accompanied by the required documents and that the manufacturer has complied with the requirements set out in the regulation.
 Therefore, the CE marking is very important and mandatory.

 Besides of the PPE directive, there are also EN standards that apply to sunglasses and eyewear.